What your nose really knows

 Endevelt-Shapira, from the Weizmann Institute of Science, Israel, hypothesized that a portion of the misreading of emotional cues seen in individuals with ASD may be attributed to altered social chemosignaling (or social dysosmia).
 To investigate this potential link, the study compared the behavioral and autonomic responses of typically developed (TD) and cognitively able adults with ASD to the subliminal presentation of social chemosignals.

 To test this, they conducted a series of different experiments starting with:

-Next up they wanted to explore if there was a difference in autonomic arousal and behavioural responses to the ‘smell of fear’ between TD and ASD groups.
+Next up they wanted to explore if there was a difference in autonomic arousal and behavioral responses to the ‘smell of fear’ between TD and ASD groups.

 Twenty TD and twenty ASD male participants were passively exposed to pads soaked with either ‘fear sweat’ or a control (pad only) while performing two cognitive-emotional tasks: the Face Task, where participants are asked to estimate the fearfulness of 27 face images and the well known Stroop task.

-Behavioural responses were measured using a trust based experiment using manikins which gave hints for a 'spatial location target detection task'.
+Behavioral responses were measured using a trust-based experiment using manikins which gave hints for a 'spatial location target detection task'.
 Manikins emitted either a control or fear-smell chemosignal whilst giving participants a spoken hint - which was correct 70% of the time.
-Interestingly, the results showed that TD individuals trusted the hints given by the control manikin more, where as the ASD participants trusted the fear-smell manikin more.
+Interestingly, the results showed that TD individuals trusted the hints given by the control manikin more, whereas the ASD participants trusted the fear-smell manikin more.